Alita Taylor, MA, LMFT

 I have been a member of the California Association of Marriage and Family Therapists since 2004 and a member of the Washington State American Association of Marital and Family Therapists since 2017, when I moved to Tacoma from Santa Barbara, California.
 I was licensed by the State of the State of Washington as a Licensed Marriage and Family Therapist (LMFT#60785809) in 2017, and by the State of California as a Licensed Marriage and Family Therapist (LMFT #43665) in 2006.
 I ascribe and adhere to the Code of Ethics of the American Association of Marriage and Family Therapists and to the ethical and professional standards of the Washington State certification law.

-CURRENT PRACTICE: I maintain a private practice treating individuals, couples, families, and groups.
-I am experienced with GLBTQ populations, adolescents, couples, family members of those with addictions, those with addictions themselves, those caregiving dying or ill family members, and those experiencing loss/grief/dying themselves.
+CURRENT PRACTICE: My practice treats individuals, couples, families, and groups.
+I am experienced treating GLBTQ populations, adolescents, couples, family members of those with addictions, those with addictions themselves, those caregiving dying or ill family members, and those experiencing loss/grief/dying themselves.
 I especially love working with entire families/social networks who are concerned about someone experiencing an altered state/different reality (sometimes labeled “psychosis”).

-I practice via open-ended conversation (i.e., dialogically), and I prefer working with multiple professionals in sessions.
+I practice via open-ended conversation (i.e., dialogically), and I prefer working with multiple professionals who are employees of Rainier Behavioral Health, in sessions.
 Every position in a family, couple, or greater social network has a voice and a perspective that is important and unique from all the others.
 Allowing and hearing all the voices is a tenet of dialogical practice.
 Conversations that emerge in therapy are infinite in possibility.
 We are relational and our engagement with the world is in endless motion.
 In dialogic practice, therapists practice holding “the space between”, i.e., the mystery and awe of people together creatively navigating through each dynamic relationship in their social and family context.

-Dialogical therapists allow and promote a lot of mental space for new ideas to emerge, including silence, and prescribed reflecting segments within sessions, ideally co-facilitating with other professionals.
+Dialogical therapists allow and promote a lot of mental space for new ideas to emerge, including silence, and prescribed reflecting segments within sessions, ideally co-facilitating with other professionals who are employed by Rainier Behavioral Health.
 The natural inner intelligence and capacity of each relationship and person to find its way is one premise I work from.
 We carefully witness, listen, and actively attend to what a family’s style is.
 Your goals and your strengths dictate the work done in therapy.
 Therapists help facilitate dialogue around the current, immediate needs of you and your family/social context.

 I am an educator and trainer of psychotherapists and organizations in Open Dialogue, the public mental health model for treating psychosis and other mental health crises in Western Lapland, Finland.
 It has been studied and practiced there since the 1980’s.
 Open Dialogue is (1) inclusive (i.e., client-/family-/social network-centered,) (2) dialogic (listening and giving space to multiple positions and voices), (3) flexible and mobile (sessions vary in length, frequency, and locale adapted to the person and their extended support system), (4) promotes giving help as soon as possible in convenient settings, (5) encourages continuity of care (meaning that the same providers follow a case through), (6) tolerates uncertainty, and (7) expects that everyone (clients, providers, first-responders, the community) share responsibility.
 Philosophically, we treat people, not diagnoses.
 Many consumers and deliverers in mental health systems internationally have found it a relief to have learned about Open Dialogue, as it is evidence-based, cost-effective, integrative, and humanistic.
 Many countries are slowly adapting Open Dialogue to the way psychiatry is practiced.
 While the mental health system here in Tacoma does not replicate Western Lapland’s model, I seek to integrate Open Dialogue’s working principles and to partner with consumers and providers to apply what makes most sense to the mental health care delivery system, which always has room for change.